JustUzair/hardhat-builbear-hq-set-code-poc/README.md

 # Run the script file:

-- add `--network buildbear` to below to run on a network
+- add `--network buildbear` to below to run on the sandbox environment

 ```bash
 npx hardhat run scripts/deployAndImpersonate.ts